SolarLune/resolv/readme.md

         // contact with that Object.
 So, we call Collision.ContactWithObject() on the
         // first Object that we came into contact with (which is stored in the Collision).

-        // Collision.ContactWithObject() will return a vector.Vector, indicating how much
+        // Collision.ContactWithObject() will return a Vector, indicating how much
         // distance to move to come into contact with the specified Object.

         // We could also come into contact with the cell to the right using